Supercharge your Agency with Our Conversion Based Solutions

 Local Pizza Joint:

 A pizza place with the best pepperoni pizza in the area offers special lunch deals from Monday to Friday between 11 AM and 2 PM.
-GB could use ad scheduling to promote these deals by showing their ads only during these specific hours on weekdays.
+GB’s PPC Manager could use ad scheduling to promote these deals by showing their ads only during these specific hours on weekdays.
 By controlling when their ads are shown, the restaurant can increase the chances of attracting customers who are searching for lunch options during the promotion hours, ultimately boosting foot traffic and sales and hopefully sending the GB Ad Account Executives a few free slices.

 Online Tutoring Service:

 An online tutoring service wants to target students who are more likely to be searching for academic help during after-school hours.
-We could schedule their ads to run from 3 PM to 9 PM on weekdays when students are typically done with school and may be looking for additional academic support.
+Your GB PPC Expert could schedule their ads to run from 3 PM to 9 PM on weekdays when students are typically done with school and may be looking for additional academic support.
 By using ad scheduling, the tutoring service can effectively reach students at the times when they are most likely to be searching for help, increasing the chances of generating leads and bookings.

 E-commerce Store with Weekend Sale:

 An e-commerce store is running a special weekend sale, offering discounts on select items from Friday evening to Sunday night.
 GB’s Adwords / PPC experts could use ad scheduling to display their ads specifically during the sale period, ensuring that users see the promotional ads only when the sale is active.
 By controlling when their ads are shown, the e-commerce store can generate interest and drive sales during the limited-time offer, maximizing the impact of their marketing efforts.

 Here are Some examples of effective uses of different bid strategies in Google Ads for various types of businesses and campaigns: